jankunkler/curriculum-vitae/rendercv_output/Dr._Jan_Kunkler_CV.typ

 #one-col-entry(
-  content: [AI leader and Principal Data Scientist specializing in enterprise AI strategy and implementation.
-Currently driving Vertical AI initiatives at Lobster, developing innovative solutions in GenAI, knowledge management, and intelligence orchestration.
-Combines technical expertise in machine learning with business acumen to deliver practical AI solutions.
-Active educator in AI and programming, with a PhD in data science and proven track record of bridging research and industry applications.]
+  content: [AI leader and Principal Data Scientist with extensive experience in enterprise AI innovation and implementation across multiple domains.
+Currently driving Vertical AI initiatives, developing cutting-edge solutions in GenAI, computer vision, and intelligence orchestration.
+Ten-year journey in AI\/ML includes successful implementations of production-ready AI systems, combining deep technical expertise with strong business acumen.
+Active educator and mentor in AI, with a PhD in data science and proven track record of translating research into scalable industry solutions.]
 )